Large limit sketches and topological space objects: A limit sketch for topological spaces

 where $P$ runs through all directed sets, but this can be reduced to a small colimit exactly because of \cref{topsmall}.
-Then $X \otimes_{\T} - : \Top \to \C$ is a cocontinuous functor, which is by definition left adjoint to $\Hom(X,-) : \C \to \Top$.
+Then $X \otimes_{\T} - : \Top \to \C$ is a cocontinuous functor, which by definition is left adjoint to $\Hom(X,-) : \C \to \Top$.
 Every cocontinuous functor $\Top \to \C$ looks like that.
-We have seen in particular again that $\Top$ is strongly compact. \end{rem}
+In particular, we have seen again that $\Top$ is strongly compact. \end{rem}

 \begin{ex} If $\C$ is a complete category, then \cref{topue} says that